 Tips for a Successful Application

-In Health Behavior and Health Education, we practice a holistic application review process when considering applications for our Master of Public Health program.
+In Health Behavior & Health Equity, we practice a holistic application review process when considering applications for our Master of Public Health program.
 What that means is that we look at everything you give us, that no one piece of information will either guarantee your acceptance or break your application, and that we understand that there are many different pathways to a successful career in public health.

 Below are some tips to help you create an application that will help you stand out: